York Motor Museum: Motor Museum

 The museum was a proposal of James Harwood, who suggested Peter Briggs buy a building for his motor vehicle collection.
 Harwood and Briggs had been collecting vehicles since the 1960s.
 For Briggs, that involvement came through local motor sports.
 In the late 1960s he won the MG Car Club Annual Championship three times and established himself as a broker of vintage vehicles and aeroplanes.

 The museum opened on 8 December 1979 with 1,100 square metres of floor space.
 In 1984, the Museum won the Sir David Brand Award for tourism.

 For more than 15 years, the curator of the museum was Peter Harbin, who had a history of motor racing.

 The museum offers three main galleries of cars, motor bikes and bicycles, two general areas and one specialising in the history of motor sport.
 The museum has 60 cars and 16 motor cycles and other vehicles as well as motor memorabilia.
 A number of vehicles are on loan from the Western Australian Museum and other collectors but most vehicles are still part of Briggs' collection.
-The York Motor Museum is staffed by volunteers and is open every day from 9 am to 4 pm.
-There is a small admission fee.
+The York Motor Museum is staffed by volunteers and is open every day from 9am to 4pm.
+There is an admission fee.

 The museum started the York Festival of Motoring, which is now the York Motor Show.
-Although the museum remains very involved in it, the Show is now run by the York Branch of the Veteran Car Club of WA, and draws thousands of car enthusiasts.
+Although the museum remains very involved in it, the show is now run by the York Branch of the Veteran Car Club of WA, and draws thousands of car enthusiasts.

 Since 2017 the museum has been owned by the non-profit Avon Valley Motor Museum Association and is a community venture.